 - OR evidence of meeting Step 5 Literacy and Numeracy for Adults, Assessment Tool.

-- You must demonstrate English language skills with an IELTS overall band score (academic) of 6.0, with no less than 6.0 in writing and speaking, and no less than 5.5 in reading and listening, OR
+- must demonstrate English Language skills with an IELTS overall band score (academic) of 6.0, with no band score lower than 6.0 OR

 If you need to improve your English, we offer a range of English language programmes.

 Alternative entry criteria: Although our basic academic entry requirements are as outlined above, our preference for entry into this programme is NCEA Level 3, or the New Zealand Certificate in Animal Care (Level 3) (Companion Animals) or equivalent.

 Learners must be able to demonstrate previous experience of working with animals and an aptitude for work with the public and must provide: